“Because of My Transgression My Eyes Are

 Gospel Doctrine Notebook

-through repentance and faith in the Lord's atoning sacrifice.
+files through repentance and faith in the Lord's atoning sacrifice.

 Resources Used In This Lesson